 On the whole the level of the test was moderate to tough.
 The test contained many moderate and difficult questions and hence the important factor was selection of right questions.
 Reasoning section in this paper was comparatively difficult than the Quant section.
 Verbal section was easy to moderate as regards level of difficulty.The key to getting a good percentile was time management and selection of questions.

 The difficulty level of this section was moderate.
-A good student could have scored 90+ percentile by attempting 14-16 questions with approx. 90% accuracy
+A good student could have scored 90+ percentile by attempting 16-17 questions with approx. 90% accuracy

-In verbal ability section, the first RC passage(Q1-5) was related to ‘Trade-war between the U.S. and China leading to major currency manipulations across the world’.
-The passage was moderate in understanding and identifying answers to the questions except Q3 which was difficult.
+In verbal ability section, the first RC passage(Q1-5) was based on‘the incredible pros and the inevitable cons of narcissism: modern day parenting resulting in a surge of narcissism in their kids’.
+The passage was easy to moderate interms of understanding and identifying answers to the related questions except Q5 which was difficult.

 The overall feel of this section was easy to moderate.
-To score 90+ percentile one should have attempted 26-28 questions with 75- 80% accuracy.
+To score 90+ percentile one should have attempted 23-25 questions with 75- 80% accuracy.

 The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 AR and DI were mostly selective in this paper.
 As far as Quant is concerned most of the questions were from Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 5 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
 Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to attempt properly.